mcollu/scube/docs/source/sec_installation.rst

 .. note::

-   If you have installed a previous version of SCUBE, make sure to uninstall that first, and then install the new version of SCUBE, with the following command
+   If you have installed a previous version of SCUBE, make sure to uninstall that first with the command below, and then install the new version of SCUBE.

    .. code:: bash